bfleischer/fuse_wait/README.md

 ## Manual Installation

 Clone this repository and run the following commands to build and install this version of `fuse_wait` on Mac OS X 10.7.
-Please note that Xcode has to be installed for this to work.
+Please note that Xcode and also the 10.7 SDK has to be installed for this to work.

     sudo mv /usr/local/bin/fuse_wait /usr/local/bin/fuse_wait.orig
     ./build.sh . /tmp /

+### Yosemite Installation
+Please note that out of the box Yosemite+XCode can not run the build.sh script.
+Use build_yosemite.sh for Yosemite.

 To revert to the original `fuse_wait` program, run the following command in Terminal: